jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/default-endpoints.md

 ---
 title: How to Submit URLs to Various Search Engines
-description: Learn how to apply different endpoints for the IndexNow API, so you can submit URLs to various search engines.
+description: Learn how to use different endpoints for the IndexNow API, so you can submit URLs to various search engines.
+Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - Settings